Instant Pot Korean BBQ Country Style Ribs (+Video)

 Once all the ribs are browned, turn off the Instant Pot.
 Remove any excess oil from the bottom of the insert.
 Then place all the ribs into the bottom of the pot.
 Pour half the bottle of Korean BBQ sauce over the top of the ribs.

 If you are cooking rice with the ribs, you’ll need a small, round pressure-safe insert that fits into your Instant Pot.
 I am using one of my springform inserts that I lined with nonstick aluminum foil so it doesn’t leak.
 If using long grain rice, you need to rinse it until the water runs clear.
 Then pour in water and rice into insert and gently stir.
-I just purchased some Steamer Inserts from Amazon that are made to fit perfectly into the Instant Pot.
-I also picked up some Gripper Clips to help with removal.
+You can even purchase Steamer Inserts (paid affiliate link) from Amazon that are made to fit perfectly into the Instant Pot.

 Place rice insert right on top of ribs.
 Make sure there is enough room around the insert when it goes into the pot.